Go Ad-Free

 “This said, I do not believe big pharma should be allowed to advertise their products on television or in print.
 Advertising these products does more harm than good.
 Allow doctors to decide what is good for their patients.”

-Why Doesn’t the FDA Crack Down on Prescription Drug Ads?
+Why Didn’t the FDA Crack Down Earlier on Prescription Drug Ads?

-Where is the FDA when it comes to monitoring prescription drug commercials?
-Why does the agency warn physicians about really serious adverse drug reactions with one hand and allow these DTC commercials to proliferate with the other?
+Where has the FDA been when it comes to monitoring prescription drug commercials?
+Why did the agency warn physicians about really serious adverse drug reactions with one hand and allow these DTC commercials to proliferate with the other?
 Here is an example that has blown our minds.

 The Rinvoq Challenge!